 Cook’s Orchard – apples!
 Up on the northwest side of Fort Wayne, they have a variety of apples that you can pick.
 And, they have apple products, jams, jellies, and local honey.
 Pumpkins and gourds are also available.

 Advanced Tree Technology – in New Haven.
 They have a u-pick orchard with dwarf trees so that even the smallest members of the family can pick the fruit.
 Check their website to see which flavor of apple is coming into season.
-For example, Jonathan and Fuji apples are ripe for picking starting on September 13 – more varieties are ready earlier and later in the season.
+For example, Jonathan and Fuji apples are ripe for picking starting in September – more varieties are ready earlier and later in the season.
 Advanced Tree Technology also offers a u-pick pumpkin patch and sells all sorts of trees and windbreak plants.

 Discover more Fort Wayne Pumpkin Patches and Orchards!